jordymeow/ai-engine/readme.txt

 == Changelog ==

+= 1.9.98 (2023/11/16) =
+* Update: Enhanced the Images Generator a lot, you can now add tasks to it, and let them run.
+The idea is to move this experience at some point to the Post Editor.
+* Update: The URLs returned by DALL-E are now properly converted into Markdown (and therefore, HTML on the front-end).
+* Update: Meow_MWAI_Query_Image is now using DALL-E 3 by default, and 1792x1024 as the resolution.
+* Update: Better Discussions UI, displaying the images if they are still available.
+* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
+* 🌴 Keep us motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

 = 1.9.97 (2023/11/15) =
 * Add: Support for DALL-E 3.
 * Fix: Many little fixes.
-* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
-* 🌴 Keep us motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
-Thank you!

 = 1.9.96 (2023/11/13) =
 * Add: GPT-4 model without Vision (since its RPM is much higher).